 During the autumn of 2016, Ioan worked on the stage production of Woman in Black, but his longest theatre role has been You Should Ask Wallace, a one-man show written and directed by Geinor Styles and based on the life of the Victorian scientist Alfred Russel Wallace.
-From its start in 2008 it has toured extensively and was recently revised at the National Gardens of Wales in 2015.
+From its start in 2008, it has toured extensively and was recently revised at the National Gardens of Wales in 2015.
 It has been performed to over 30,000 people across the UK, Singapore, and Rio de Janeiro.
-A video clip provides a taste of Ioan's marvellous work.
+A video clip provides a taste of Ioan’s marvellous work.

 In Ioan’s own words:

 Since recording Corvus I’ve enjoyed one of my busiest times as an actor.
 I’m fully aware that these ‘good times’ don’t come around very often in the acting world, so I’m thoroughly enjoying myself at the moment!